What is bend allowance: K Factor, Y Factor, Bend Table

 Bend Deduction

-In this example, this is an L-Shape bracket having a dimension of 5.00 and 3.00 inches.
+In this example, this is an L-shaped bracket having a dimension of 5.00 and 3.00 inches.
 So you may think that if we Unbend this part, the flat sheet size will be 8.000 inches.
 But you are wrong.

 The size will be less than 8.000 inches.
 If you see the flat pattern size, it is 7.61 inches.
 So there is a difference of (8.000-7.610 )=.390, which is called bend deduction.
 How we arrived at this number depends on many factors that we will discuss later in this article.